Tony Barbee: Assistant coaching

-In 2022, Barbee received a letter of reprimand from the University of Memphis for pushing an Arkansas player.
-Sullinger fell into the Tigers' bench and into Barbee during the second half Wednesday night in a game at The Pyramid.
+In 2002, Barbee received a letter of reprimand from the University of Memphis for pushing an Arkansas player.
+J.J.
+Sullinger fell into the Tigers' bench and into Barbee during the second half of a game at The Pyramid.
 Barbee pushed Sullinger, an action replayed several times during throughout the game that Memphis ultimately lost.
 Barbee was also required to write apologies to Arkansas coach Nolan Richardson and J.J.
 Sullinger.

 Barbee reunited with Coach Calipari for the 2014–2015 season, this time at the University of Kentucky where he served as the Special Assistant to the Head Coach.
 In this role Barbee assisted in a multitude of roles, including game-plan preparation and practice plans.
-With Barbee’s help the Wildcats enjoyed one of the most storied seasons in program history, becoming the first team in NCAA history to begin a season 38–0 while claiming the SEC regular-season and tournament crowns, advancing to the program’s fourth Final Four in five seasons, and helping six players go in the NBA draft.
+With Barbee's help the Wildcats enjoyed one of the most storied seasons in program history, becoming the first team in NCAA history to begin a season 38–0 while claiming the SEC regular-season and tournament crowns, advancing to the program's fourth Final Four in five seasons, and helping six players go in the NBA draft.